 That they are not in a position to judge the outcomes of Prosecutor Worthy’s investigation of Janet Wilson and Kevin Matthews’ deaths at the hands of Dearborn police officers.
 (A4D Response: Kym Worthy’s office is notorious for failing to prosecute killer cops.
 The DOJ did not examine these cases.)

-As Dearborn's meetings have shifted to online, the Dearborn City Council President has started to use to "mute" button and other tactics to try to silence activists.
-We have compiled the reasons that activists have been muted during public comment and encourage you to strategically consider these items when planning your statement.
-For example, if you plan to use a word or phrase that typically results in muting, you may plan to use that at the end of your statement.
+We have compiled the reasons that activists have been silenced during public comment and encourage you to strategically consider these items when planning your statement.
+For example, if you plan to use a word or phrase that typically results in being silenced, you may plan to use that at the end of your statement.

 Using the word “murder” to describe the murders of Ernest Griglen, Kevin Matthews, and Janet Wilson.